‘Big Brother 19’ Spoilers: Who Won Part 1 Of Final HOH Competition Tonight?

-Big Brother 19 spoilers have been coming out in droves, but who won Part 1 of the final HOH Competition could be extremely important as well.
-The final “live” Eviction Ceremony is on Thursday night (September 14), where the final four will go down to just three houseguests remaining in the BB19 house.
-They will then begin playing Part 1 of the final HOH Competition, with subscribers of the live feeds hoping that it will all play out for them to see.
+Big Brother 19 spoilers have been coming out in droves, but who won part one of the final HOH Competition could be extremely important as well.
+The final “live” Eviction Ceremony is on Thursday night, September 14, where the final four will go down to just three houseguests remaining in the BB19 house.
+They will then begin playing part one of the final HOH Competition, with subscribers of the live feeds hoping that it will all play out for them to see.
 The results will be posted here as soon as they become available.

 To recap what has taken place up to this point, the final four houseguests are Paul Abrahamian, Christmas Abbott, Josh Martinez, and Kevin Schlehuber.
 During the last episode, CBS viewers found out that Paul has become the latest Head of Household, but the Big Brother 19 spoilers don’t end with that revelation.
 A lot of additional facts were revealed on the live feeds following that episode, including the nominations and who controls the Power of Veto.